-Any funeral leave must have a funeral program, bulletin or memorial card emailed to the Auditor's Office during the pay period that the leave was used.
+Any bereavement leave must have a funeral program, notice in paper or memorial card emailed to the Auditor's Office during the pay period that the leave was used.

-If leave is needed beyond the limits set in this policy, it may be charged to available vacation or compensatory time or to leave without pay.
+If leave is needed beyond the limits set in this policy, it may be charged to available vacation time, PTO, or to leave without pay.